Visitor Info » Getting Here

 The sailing time is 40-45 minutes.
 The cost for the round trip as of Jan 1/18 is $16.15 per 'adult' (12+), $8.10 per child (5-11), $54.00 per passenger vehicle (up to 20'), $2 per bicycle.
 Minus a 2.9% fuel rebate except on bicycle fares.
 You don't pay on the way back to Horseshoe Bay, and children under 5 are free.

 TIP: Carpool to save $; and get a BC Ferries 'Experience Card' and pre-load it to get big savings on fares ($12.50 savings per vehicle, $3.50 per adult, $1.75 per child, bikes are free).
-Minimum pre-load amount is currently $115 for a vehicle/passenger card and $65 for a passenger-only card.
+Minimum pre-load amount as of April 1st (reduced!) will be $95 for a vehicle/passenger card and $55 for a passenger-only card.
 You can use the card for discounted fares on most minor routes, and payment of regular fares on the major routes — so the unused balance from race weekend won't be "wasted".

 Insider tip: avoid ferry food, other than the porridge, which is actually quite good for a pre-race breakfast.